Mkslxy/Petyrchacnyi-Olexii/README.md

 ## Hi!

 My name is Vadim and I really enjoyed working with Git.
 It's a really user-friendly environment for programmers.
+## Hi!
+My name is Olexii and i really enjoyed Git.
+It's really useful and interest!